versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 In this case (if the SRPT endpoint won't send RTP but just receive it), `comedia: true` is not valid.

 * In mediasoup, create a plain transport via `router.createPlainTransport(options)` with `comedia: true`, `rtcpMux: true` and `enable: true` (and optionally with `srtpCryptoSuite: "AES_CM_128_HMAC_SHA1_32"` if the SRTP endpoint does not support "AES_CM_128_HMAC_SHA1_80" crypto suite).
-* Generate the remote SDP offer to be sent to the SRTP endpoint by reading `plainTransport.srtpParameters` and adding the corresponding `a=crypto` line with them.
+* Generate the remote SDP offer to be sent to the SRTP endpoint by reading `plainTransport.srtpParameters` and adding the corresponding "a=crypto" line with them.
-* Get the SDP answer from the SRTP endpoint and parse the crypto suite and the key material in Base64 (40 bytes long) from its `a=crypto` attribute.
+* Get the SDP answer from the SRTP endpoint and parse the crypto suite and the key material in Base64 (40 bytes long) from its "a=crypto" attribute.
 * In mediasoup, call `plainTransport.connect({ ip, port, srtpParameters })`.